initbiz/initbiz.github.io/letsrent/index.md

-# Let's Rent - Rental software for OctoberCMS
+# Let's Rent - Run your rental office using OctoberCMS
 ![Let's rent banner](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/letsrent-banner.png)

 ## Introduction

-If you are about to run a car rental you should definitely look at the extension for this plugin: [Initbiz.LetsRentCars](https://octobercms.com/plugin/initbiz-letsrentcars).
+Let's rent plugin is a plugin for running rental office in OctoberCMS.
+It is just an abstraction to be extended by another plugin which will provide concrete models to be rented.
+If you want to run a car rental you should definitely look at the extension for this plugin: [Initbiz.LetsRentCars](https://octobercms.com/plugin/initbiz-letsrentcars).

 ## Features
 1. check availability for the rentable models,